sav-che/TL-2/Authors/Ruiz Lopez, Hipólito {std. Ruiz}.md

-> [!cite] BHL link: this entry starts at [page 981](https://www.biodiversitylibrary.org/item/103624#page/995/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 981](https://www.biodiversitylibrary.org/page/33190452) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Ruiz Lopez, Hipólito (1754-1815), Spanish botanist and explorer; studied natural sciences at Madrid under C.G.
-Ortega and A. Palau; leader of the Spanish *Expedición botánica* of 1777-1788 to the vice-kingdom of Peru (now Peru & Chile). (*Ruiz*).
+Ortega and A. Palau; leader of the Spanish *Expedición botánica* of 1777-1788 to the vice-kingdom of Peru (now Peru & Chile).
+**Abbreviated name**: *Ruiz*

 #### Herbarium and types